Dear Family, Friends & Co-Workers,

--You can join our walk team, which consists of family, friends and co-workers who collect pledges and walk with us on Oct 27th.
+-You can join our walk team, Amanda's Army of Angels which consists of family, friends and co-workers who collect pledges and walk with us on Oct 27th.

 - You can make an online contribution here on this website.
 Your online donation can be made by credit card and is also tax-deductible.

--You can send a tax-deductible contribution of any amount, made payable to the JDRF to our home address of 1309 Olympus Drive Austin Tx 78733.
+-You can make a tax-deductible contribution of any amount, made payable to the JDRF to our home address of 1309 Olympus Drive Austin Tx 78733.

-Our family goal is to raise $3000.00 this year.
+Our team goal this year is to raise $3000.00.
 Every dollar will help bring us one step closer to the cure.
 Thank you in advance for your support and we hope to see you at the Walk on Oct 27th.